temporalio/documentation/docs/strongly-typed-errors.md

 ## Resource Exhausted Cause Concurrent Limit

+This error indicates that the concurrent poller count has been reached.

 ## Resource Exhausted Cause Persistence Limit

+This error indicates that the persistence rate limit has been reached.

 ## Resource Exhausted Cause RPS Limit

+This error indicates that the Workflow has reached its RPS limit.

 ## Resource Exhausted Cause System Overload

+This error indicates that the system is overloaded and cannot allocate further resources to Workflow Tasks.

 ## Resource Exhausted Cause Unspecified

+This error indicates that an unknown cause is preventing resources from being allocated to further Workflow Tasks.

 ## Schedule Activity Duplicate Id